 Beth: We have a similar story to Tim.
 When I started we were just a skeleton operation, but we grew our staff and our technology, we added Versatrans Arrival Board and e-Link, we were able to provide better customer service, and this summer we used those tools to help campuses get the food deliveries and Chromebooks out to our students.
 But my first project when I get off this call is to look at those scan cards.

-We hope you can join us on August 11 to hear more from our panelists and special guest Lesley Davis.
-Register now!
+Watch the webinar recording to hear more from our panelists and special guest Lesley Davis.